Last updated 16th April, 2025

 Depending on what your installation service offers, you may have to hire a separate decorator to finish the aesthetic of your fireplace.
 This can be either, painting, sealing or finishing maintenance.

-All waste removal will also be done during the finishing process which should be involved in your quote from the installers.
+All waste removal will also be done during the finishing process which should be included in your quote from the installers.
 If not, you can hire a skip for up to £100 depending on the amount of waste.

-If you’re an avid DIYer and have the help or have the guidance of a professional and want to budget your gas fire cost, there are a few tips to ensure that you’re installing your fire as safely and efficiently as possible.
+If you’re an avid DIYer and have the help or have the support of a professional and want to budget your gas fire cost, there are a few tips to ensure that you’re installing your fire as safely and efficiently as possible.

 Make sure to collect a certificate from HETAS to comply with Building Regulations, this means you’ll need to let your local authorities know before any work takes place, and it can cost up to £150 for an inspection.